yaseru04/barbershop_uas/Readme.txt

-How to run the Beauty Palour Management System (BPMS) Project

-1. Download the zip file
+1. Download or clone this file

 2. Extract the file and copy bpms folder